 Our department officers 3 undergraduate minors: Leadership, Comparative International Agriculture, and Agricultural Sciences.
 Click the orange tabs below to learn what each of these minors can do for you.

-Craving an opporunity to take your leadership skills to the next level?
+Craving an opportunity to take your leadership skills to the next level?
 Check out this minor!

 Hope to explore agricultural concepts and practical experiences through global awareness coursework, language immersion via study/research abroad, and/or international fieldwork?